jeffmaher/github-repo-starter-template/README.md

 1. Click the garbage can next to the `master` branch
     - ![](github-starter-repo/images/set_main_default.png)

-### Configure pull requests jobs
+### Configure pull requests checks

 You'll likely be running tests or running static analysis tools when pull requests are created, updated (i.e. a new commit comes in), or re-opened (after being closed).
-For any job that you want GitHub Actions to run at pull request time, either modify or add jobs to the [`.github/workflows/pull_request.yml`](.github/workflows/pull_request.yml) file.
+For any job that you want GitHub Actions to run at pull request time, either modify or add steps to the [`.github/workflows/pull_request.yml`](.github/workflows/pull_request.yml) file.
+Commands in the file say how to do this.

-The workflow assumes that you'll want a checked out copy of your repository, and the first job does that.
-The example jobs after it all run in parallel after the `setup` job completes.
+Additionally, all of the provided pull request steps rely on CI script skeletons that are stored in the `/ci` folder.
+It's a good practice to use this scripts, which makes for easier and consistent runs between GitHub Actions and local runs before committing.

 ### Use PostgreSQL and Redis